 - Strain the stock through a fine mesh sieve, then return the strained stock to the saucepan.
 Bring to a boil over high heat, then lower the heat to medium and simmer stock until reduced to about 1½ cups.
 Remove the corn stock from the heat and set aside to cool to room temperature.
 Reserve until ready to use.

 - In a small saute pan, heat clarified butter or olive over medium heat.
 Add the corn kernels, garlic and shallots and saute until soft, about 45 seconds.
-Deglaze the pan with white wine and simmer until dry.
+De-glaze the pan with white wine and simmer until dry.

 - Transfer mixture to blender and add ½ cup of the reserved corn stock.
 Puree until smooth, then strain through a fine mesh sieve and set aside to cool to room temperature.

 - Season corn puree well, then add in ¾ cup of corn stock and cumin, if using.
-Using a hand held immersion blender or just a regular blender, puree the corn mixture, drizzling in 2 tablespoons of clarified butter, until light, foamy and slightly creamy.
+Using an immersion blender or just a regular blender, puree the corn mixture, drizzling in 2 tablespoons of clarified butter, until light, foamy and slightly creamy.
 Add some or all of the remaining ¼ cup corn stock for desired consistency.
 I poured the puree into a squeeze bottle for easier plating, but you can spoon it around the plate or just serve alongside to dip the pierogi, or let your guests spoon it out and plate it the way they want it.
 This corn puree also pairs well as an accoutrement to so many other dishes, savory AND sweet!

 - On a lightly floured work surface, roll out 1 piece of the dough to a 15-inch ( I prefer the dough a just a tad thicker, so I rolled it to a 12 inch round) round about ⅛ inch thick.
 Using a 3-inch biscuit cutter or a glass, cut out 12 to 15 rounds.
 Brush each round lightly with water and spoon 1 scant tablespoon of the lobster potato filling in the center.
 Fold the dough over the filling to form half moons, pressing out the air; then press and crimp the edges to seal.
 Arrange the finished pierogi so they don''t touch on a baking sheet lined with wax or parchment paper.
 Repeat with the remaining dough and filling.

 - Drop the pierogi in boiling, salted water and cook until they float to the top.
 If frozen, let cook a little more after rising to top.
-If desired, fry in some seasoned, melted butter for an even richer treat!
+If desired, fry in some seasoned, melted or browned butter for an even richer treat!